 St. John – We don’t love many people more than we love the team at St John.
 These guys have been attending, and giving us advice on how to make events safer for a few years now.
 They have a team that put up with the cold, with the wet, and sometimes the bloody, and quite frankly when they’re not putting up with blisters at our gigs they’re saving lives.
 Respect.

 Security – These guys are well trained and they’re who we rely on to make the calls on entry.
 So if you don’t have your ID or you’ve had a few too many brewskis then they’ll be sending you home.
-They’re your best mate if you need them to be, so give them a hi-5 on the way in.
+They’re your best mate if you need them to be, so give them a high five on the way in.

 Both Campus Watch and the New Zealand Police will be making appearances in and around our events, but if you need their help in a hurry please call: Campus Watch - 0800 479 5000, or NZ Police - 111.